vindarel/lisp-journey/content/web-dev.md

 ## Hunchentoot

-The de-facto web framework, with the best documentation (cough cough), the most websites on production.
+The de-facto web server, with the best documentation (cough cough), the most websites on production.
+Lower level than a web framework (defining routes seems weird at first).
+I think worth knowing.

 https://edicl.github.io/hunchentoot/

 ## Caveman

-Written by a super-productive lisper, nice documentation for basic stuff but lacking for the rest, based on Clack (webserver interface, think Python's WSGI), uses Hunchentoot by default.
+A popular web framework, written by a super-productive lisper, nice documentation for basic stuff but lacking for the rest, based on Clack (webserver interface, think Python's WSGI), uses Hunchentoot by default.